 Program Structure

-Four Years (Two Semesters Per Year) |
+Two Years (Three Semesters Per Year) |

 Two Courses Per Semester |

-Thirty Hours of Instruction Per Course |
+Twenty-Eight Hours of Instruction Per Course |

-One Intensive Module Per Semester |
+One to Two Intensive Seminars Per Semester |

-Three Summer Intensives |
+Summer Intensive |

-*While the ADIL Program welcomes applications from around the globe, students will be responsible for making the necessary visa and travel-related arrangements in order to attend the in-person sessions in Toronto, Canada.
+*While the ADIL Program welcomes applications from around the globe, students will be responsible for making the necessary visa and travel-related arrangements in order to attend the in-person session in Toronto, Canada.
 Due to limited resources, CIK is unable to facilitate visas for students.
 The same consideration applies to the summer intensives that will be held in international destinations.

 FAQs